-When I returned from Spain I started up my own business and continued my studies gaining further qualifications.
-Using my skills and keeping up to date on nutrition I adding massage, wellbeing and psychological techniques to my skillset.
+When I returned to the UK from Spain I started up my own business and continued my studies gaining further qualifications.in fitness and Pilates, sports nutrition and coaching in psychological techniques.

 I feel very passionate about looking for the root cause rather than treating symptom with prescribed medicines.
 Food is the body’s medicine and it should be used to complement our medical system.

 I get just as excited as my clients do when they achieve their goals.
 This is what I call job satisfaction.
 I love my job :0)